makyo/writing/work/claw17/disappearance/index.md

 Things clear up by five, and sometimes I head back to Starry Night.
 At that point, it's mostly a social thing.
 If I'm not chilling out back of the office with Adam, I'm here at the café.
 If not either, I'm painting.
 I've gotten about a third of the ceiling tiles done.

-The movement of people is interesting up close, following the ways in which people move and change throughout the day.
+The movement of people is fascinating up close, following the ways in which people move and change throughout the day.
 The before-coffees and the nine-AM-bounces and the post-lunch-siesta.
 The perking of ears and the bristling of whiskers.
 The droop of a tail and a stifled yawn.

 When you zoom out, though, it's grains of sand just below high tide.
 The tide rolls in, and there's a chaotic dance of spiraling movement.
 Each wave brings cars cycling around parking lots, small collisions of bodies, crimped tails, tantrums weighing down parents.